 e) The need to ensure coherence of learning.
 Whilst subjects are taught through different curriculum areas, consistency of approach, common themes and inter-disciplinary links are emphasised to ensure that students gain a holistic view of knowledge and its acquisition.

 As students progress through the school, the range of subjects they study will narrow and they will be able to make more choices about which areas they wish to pursue in depth.
 At all stages of their education students will be exposed to a variety to teaching and learning styles and will be encouraged to think reflectively about their own development.

 In addition to equipping students with the practical knowledge and skills needed in adult life, our curriculum aims to increase students’ critical awareness, their understanding of themselves, their Hong Kong environment and the international context in which they are growing up.
-The iPSE (International, Personal and Social Education) programme plays a key role in developing this understanding and skills.
+The GTS (Global Thinking Skills) programme plays a key role in developing this understanding and skill set.